CorvusHold/warden/postgresql/README.md

 # PostgreSQL Backup and Restore

-A Rust library for managing PostgreSQL database backups and restores, inspired by Barman (Backup and Recovery Manager).
+A Rust library for managing PostgreSQL database backups and restores, inspired by Barman (Backup and Recovery Manager) documentation about best practices for managing backups and restores processes.

 ## Features